UK Betting Sites

 - Wire Transfer

-Once you get your money, you may start wondering if you’re supposed to declare it as income and pay tax on it.
+Once you make a withdrawal, you may start wondering if you’re supposed to declare it as income and pay tax on it.
 Good news: No!
 Sports-betting winnings in the UK are not taxable, so enjoy the fruits of your labour, untouched by the man.

 Key Factors in Choosing a Bookie